avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 There is a quiet power behind experiencing the flow of water.
 How amazing it is that despite my being physically motionless, listening to the moving waters makes me feel very much alive.
 The clarity of the information source, minimally processed, unaltered, true to form, something rarely found in urban life is what draws me in conceptually.
 I have heard water flowing from artifically created streams, but it's just not the same thing.
 Clean water renews, heals, calms.
 Flowing water lulls minds into meditative thoughts, some of those thoughts could quickly shift to that of alarm.
 What does one do with an element that threatens to pull you into the depths of the San Francisco Bay?

 I like to think an answer can be found in the making of the wave organ.
 Approach the element with still confidence.
 Observe, be aware and become familiar with the tidal waves.
-Evaluate the water and then with some courage, create something wonderful.
+Evaluate the waters and then with some courage, create something wonderful.

 Now What?
 ---